 The department encompasses five research sections:

-2018 Stockholm Water Prize for TU Delft biotech pioneer Mark van LoosdrechtProfessors Mark van Loosdrecht (Delft University of Technology) and Bruce Rittmann (Arizona State University) are named the 2018 Stockholm Water Prize Laureates for revolutionizing water and wastewater treatment.
+Delft biotech pioneer Mark van Loosdrecht receives Stockholm Water PrizeProfessors Mark van Loosdrecht (Delft University of Technology) and Bruce Rittmann (Arizona State University) will both receive the 2018 Stockholm Water Prize today for revolutionizing water and wastewater treatment.
 By developing microbiological processes in wastewater treatment, they have demonstrated the possibilities to cut costs, reduce energy consumption and even recover chemicals and nutrients for recycling.